-Today, we have a guest post from Rachel at The College Nutritionist about how to become a successful Instagram blogger.
-Rachel amassed over 160,000 Instagram followers in just a couple years and is using it as a tool to fuel her blogging business.
+Today, we have a guest post from our student Rachel at The College Nutritionist about how to become a successful Instagram blogger.
+Rachel amassed over 300,000 Instagram followers in just a couple years and is using it as a tool to fuel her blogging business.

 I’m going to tell you about why I started “The College Nutritionist”, how I’ve been able to become a successful Instagram blogger, my (serious) struggles along the way, and key takeaways for you if you want to grow on Instagram.

-Everyone can be successful on Instagram and I want to show you how!
+Everyone can be successful on Instagram and blogging, I want to show you how!

 2007 – 2013: Why I started The College Nutritionist